albertojromerot/ZNE-Quantum-Circuit-Noise-Mitigation/README.md

 ### 2. Install dependencies:

 Before running the code, ensure that you have Python and pip installed on your system.
+This project supports Python 3.7 and above.
 You can download and install Python from the [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed on your system before proceeding with the installation.

 Next, navigate to the cloned repository directory: